jemmenegger/gencg_h2501/final.md

 ---

 ### 3) Stable randomness (no flicker)
 At first I had flickering, because random jitter would change every frame.
-I did not want that.
-I wanted each cube to keep its own stable shape.
+It looked noisy, but not intentional.
+The moment I fixed the flicker, the whole sketch started to feel designed.

-So I control the randomness using `randomSeed()`.
+I control the randomness using `randomSeed()`.

 Global seed (same every frame):
 ```js